stley/serverLog/README.md

 ## Important
 Currently you cannot actually use both filterscript and module versions, so you need to only choose between one of them, as both are pretty much identical implementations of the same code.\
 Ergo, do not include `<serverlog>` in your main script and then include the module, or viceversa.
 This will produce a compiler error.
+Although, if side script is loaded when using a gamemode that has embedded the serverLog module inside of it will cause the side script to be killed as soon as module identifies it.

 ## Usage